antoineboquet/greek-conversion/docs/presets.md

 **Known limitations:**

 - The preset implements the mechanically expressible Type 1 letter choices, not every contextual provision of the standard.
+- ISO 843 names stigma, koppa, and sampi in its Greek repertoire but does not assign them Type 1 conversions; engine defaults for those letters are not ISO-defined output.

 ### `perseus` — Perseus Beta Code — Core subset